ubaldot/vim-outline/README.md

 1. locate your current position with respect to the outline,
 2. jump from the outline to the corresponding line in the buffer you are editing,
-3. feed you with random motivational quote picked from our database if a *filetype* is not supported.
+3. feed you with random motivational quote if a *filetype* is not supported.
    [Cringe mode ON!]

 At the time I was working with Python and Vim9script, hence only Python and